 23. Yorkshire Terrier

 Yorkies are bold and spirited with a dash of courageousness.
 In fact, Yorkies often forget that they’re one of the smallest dog breeds ever.
 Weighing just 7 lbs, they pack a lot of punch and have a bigger than life personality.

 But just because Yorkies are small doesn’t mean they’re great lap dogs.
-Sure, they may fit perfectly into your lap, but they may be too active to stay put.
-Many owners describe them as tomboyish and full of life or energy.
+Sure, they may fit perfectly into your lap, but they may be too active to stay put for long durations.
+Many owners tend to describe them as tomboyish and full of life or energy.

 As given by the name, the Yorkshire Terrier was developed in Yorkshire county during the mid 1800s.
 While they started off as lap dogs, they quickly evolved into working dogs through the crossing with the tenacious Scottish Terriers.

 Today, the Yorkshire Terrier has all the traits that you would least expect from a toy dog breed.
 They are bold and confident, but also independent and intelligent.
 They’re mostly eager dogs, but can go on their stubborn streaks occasionally.